 Hillphoenix’s advanced refrigeration technology has now been installed in over 75 stores nationwide, helping those businesses cut their utility bills and lower their greenhouse gas emissions.
 Photo Credit: Oak Ridge National Lab

 Traditional supermarket refrigeration systems found in most U.S. grocery stores require a substantial amount of energy to keep fruits and vegetables fresh year round.
 An average supermarket consumes nearly 2 million kilowatt hours per year, and refrigeration accounts for nearly half of that.
-They are also prone to significant refrigerant leakage—from two to four thousand pounds a year—emitting environmentally harmful greenhouse gases into the atmosphere.
-The most common of these gases are hydrofluorocarbons (HFCs), which are 4,000 times more potent than carbon dioxide.
+They are also prone to significant refrigerant leakage—20 to 25% leakage a year of the two to four thousand pound refrigerant inventory—emitting environmentally harmful greenhouse gases into the atmosphere.
+The most common of these gases are hydrofluorocarbons (HFCs) such as R-404A, which are about 4,000 times more potent global warming contributors than carbon dioxide.